omcodedthis/Accessible-Tic-Tac-Toe/README.md

 ```

 ## Getting Started
-You can visit & use the live version [here](https://attt.pythonanywhere.com/).
+You can visit & use the live version [here](https://attt.pythonanywhere.com/) (Desktop Mode recommended).
 If you wish to run this locally, follow the steps below.

 * Install all the dependencies using this command line.
   ```
   pip install -r requirements.txt
   ```

-* Make a [Geo Ipify](https://geo.ipify.org/) account and set your API Key to `api_key`.
+* Make a [Geo Ipify](https://geo.ipify.org/signup) account and set your API Key to `api_key`.
  https://github.com/omcodedthis/Accessible-Tic-Tac-Toe/blob/942205df9a0e264c53cf9dc71ab12c4a56e375fd/app.py#L19-L20

-* To run the application on a development server, use this command line while in the main folder of the Web App (Staid-main/).
+* To run the application on a development server, use this command line while in the main folder of the Web App (Accessible-Tic-Tac-Toe/).
    ```
     flask run
     ```